Shallow neural network yields regularization for ill-posed inverse problems: A neural network-based Tikhonov regularization scheme

 Note that the squared norm $\| \cdot - \cdot \|_{L^2(\Omega)}^2$ satisfies Condition (A1) when $A$ is an $L_A$-Lipschitz continuous operator.
 Specifically, conditions (A1.1)-(A1.3) in Assumption~\ref{condition} are straightforward to verify, while (A1.4) and (A1.5) hold with $K_A = L_A^2$ and $s = 2$, as guaranteed by the Lipschitz continuity of $A$ and Proposition~\ref{proBarron}.

-We are now in a position to demonstrate that the Tikhonov regularization method is a well-posed and convergent scheme, characterized by existence, stability, and convergence.
-In particular, Theorem \ref{well-posedness} establishes that, by employing \eqref{Tikfunc}, one can construct a sequence that converges to a $\mathcal{R}$-minimizing solution defined in \eqref{deffdagger}, as $n \to \infty$ and $\delta \to 0$, provided that the regularization parameter is chosen appropriately as in \eqref{choicealpha}.
-The proof of Theorem \ref{well-posedness} is provided in Appendix \ref{App:C}. \begin{theorem}[Well-posedness] Let Assumption \ref{condition} be satisfied.
+We are now in a position to demonstrate that the Tikhonov-NN method is a well-posed and convergent scheme, characterized by existence, stability, and convergence.
+In particular, Theorem \ref{well-posedness} establishes that, by employing \eqref{Tikfunc}, one can construct a sequence that converges to a $\mathcal{R}$-minimizing solution defined in \eqref{deffdagger}, as $n \to \infty$ and $\delta \to 0$, provided that the regularization parameter is chosen appropriately as in \eqref{choicealpha}. \begin{theorem}[Well-posedness] Let Assumption \ref{condition} be satisfied.
 The following assertions hold true: \begin{enumerate} \item[(a)] Existence: for each $n\in\mathbb{N}$, every $g \in \mathcal{Y}$ and every $\alpha>0$, there exists a minimizer $f_n^*$ of $\mathcal{T}_\alpha(f,g)$ in $X_{n,\infty}$.